and Environmental Impact Studies

 fishes in relation to water diversion and hydro-electric projects in

-based on empirical and field observations.
+and Nevada.
 From 1996 to 1999 we investigated the effects of peaking hydroelectric operations on brown trout and brook trout in the Rocky Mountains, and

 the effects of hydroelectric operations on eels in the St. Lawrence River.

 In 2004 and 2005, we assisted the Cree Regional Authority, by reviewing and assessing

 Hydro Quebec in relation to significant river flow diversion

 proposed hydroelectric generating stations and mines.
 Some environmental assessments simply involve

 biological studies, species inventories, mussel